 - + copy Created with Sketch.

-PHTAA Living Design is a fresh and motivated team of architects, interior designer and creatives based in Bangkok, Thailand.
-They have strong belief that architecture serves as a bridge to connect culture with the architectural detail to strive for a greatness quality of living.
+PHTAA Living Design is a fresh and motivated team of architects, interior designers and creatives based in Bangkok, Thailand.
+They strongly believe that architecture serves as a bridge to connect culture with architectural detail and strive for a great quality of life.

-PHTAA found in 2016 by three co-founder Ponwit Ratanatanatevilai, Harisadhi Leelayuwapan and Thanawat Patchimasiri.
-With the belief of the beauty of sculptural, autonomous and ambiguous in architecture and interior architecture
+PHTAA was founded in 2016 by three co-founders Ponwit Ratanatanatevilai, Harisadhi Leelayuwapan and Thanawat Patchimasiri.
+With the belief of the beauty of sculptural, autonomous and ambiguous architecture and interior architecture

-Their vision in architecture and interior architecture is to interpret and integrate them intoone cross-cultural design language.
-Therefore they are interested in the questions of what influenced its process up to the present and what architecture can add to increase the quality of tactility.
+Their vision in architecture and interior architecture is to interpret and integrate them into one cross-cultural design language.
+Therefore they are interested in the questions of what influenced the process up to the present and what architecture can add to increase the quality of tactility.

-They truly passionate about architecture and design to develop every project with their dedication to accomplish their clients experience in their own legacy piece of art.
+They are truly passionate about architecture and design and they develop every project with a dedication to accomplishing their clients' experience in their own legacy piece of art.

 Read more